RyuZhihao123/TreeDesigner17/README.md

 # Tree-Designer

-**[2024.05]** This repository is non-AI-based.
-Recently, we also have a paper published in ACM CHI which leveraged AI to create more natural branching structures.
+**[2024.05]** Recently, we also have a paper published in ACM CHI which leveraged AI to create more natural branching structures.
 Please check [this repository](https://github.com/RyuZhihao123/CHITreeProject).
-But if you want to design trees directly on your Windows PC, this current repository would be a better fit.
+But if you want to design 3D trees directly on your Windows PC, this current repository would be a better fit (since it's not AI-based and easy to configure on PC).

 **[2017.10]** This is a sketch based tree modeling software, implemented with C++ and OpenGL.
 We released the binary program.